 §10.202.
 Ineligible Applicants and Applications.
 The purpose of this section is to identify those situations in which an Application or Applicant may be considered ineligible for Department funding and subsequently terminated.
 Such matters may be brought to the attention of staff by anyone, including members of the general public.
 If such ineligibility is raised by non-staff members it must be made in writing to the Executive Director and the Applicant and must cite the specific ineligible criteria under paragraph (1) of this section and provide factual evidence to support the claim.
 Any unsupported claim or claim determined to be untrue may be subject to all remedies available to the Department or Applicant.
 Staff will make enquiry as it deems appropriate and may send a notice to the Applicant and provide them the opportunity to explain how they believe they or their Application is eligible.
 Staff will present the matter to the Board, accompanied by staff’s recommendation.
 The Board may take such action as it deems warranted by the facts presented, including any testimony that may be provided, either declining to take action, in which case the Applicant or Application, as applicable, remains eligible, or finding the Applicant is ineligible, or, for a matter relating to a specific Application, that that Application is ineligible.
 A Board finding of ineligibility is final.
 The items listed in this section include those requirements in §42 of the Code, Tex.
 Gov’t Code, Chapter 2306, and other criteria considered important by the Department, and does not represent an exhaustive list of ineligibility criteria that may otherwise be identified in applicable rules or a NOFA specific to the programmatic funding.
 One or more of the matters enumerated in paragraph (1) of this section may also serve as a basis for debarment, or the assessment of administrative penalties, and nothing herein shall limit the Department’s ability to pursue any such matter.

 (1) Applicants.
-An Applicant shall be considered ineligible if any of the criteria in subparagraphs (A) - (M) of this paragraph apply to those identified on the organizational chart for the Applicant, Developer and Guarantor.
+An Applicant may be considered ineligible if any of the criteria in subparagraphs (A) - (M) of this paragraph apply to those identified on the organizational chart for the Applicant, Developer and Guarantor.
 An Applicant is ineligible if the Applicant, Developer, or Guarantor:

 (A) has been or is barred, suspended, or terminated from procurement in a state or Federal program, including listed in HUD’s System for Award Management (SAM); (§2306.0504)